rjollet/data-ops/SQL_challenge/README.md

     **Join Rentals and Cars On Rentals using Rentals.car_id = Cars.id, aggregate city year and month of starts_at and SUM duration columns.
     There are several biases:
     - duration is not exactly the number of days.
-    - if the rental starts_at at a month but ends_at another month the it will only count for the starts_at month.
+    - if the rental starts_at at a month but ends_at another month it will only count for the starts_at month.

-    A better way would be to from starts_at and ends_at to get the number of day in this interval per month.**
+    A better way would be to from starts_at and ends_at to get the number of days in this interval per month.**

   ```
   psql -h localhost -p 5432 -U squad --password < 6_city_monthly_rental_using_duration.sql